DeyaCard/mr-robogers-neighborhood/README.md

 #### Describe: beepBoop()

-Test: "It should return an array of numbers from 0 to the user's inputted number."
+Test: "It should replace all numbers that contain a 1 with "Beep!"."
-Code: beepBoop(5);
+Code: beepBoop(124);
-Expected Output: [0, 1, 2, 3, 4, 5]
+Expected Output: ["Beep!"]

 Test:
 Code: